Residence of Princess Ljubica: Architecture

-Residence’s base has a rectangular form and is proportionally large; it has three levels – basement, ground floor and an upper storey.
+Residence's base has a rectangular form and is proportionally large; it has three levels – basement, ground floor and an upper storey.
 The basement is covered by vaults while ground and upper storey have been built in classic brickwork and ”bondruk” manner with timber construction filled with unbaked bricks.
 Four slopes roof is covered with tiles with an octagonal dome and eight chimneys on it.

 This building has all characteristics of city houses of Serbian-Balkan style.
 Ground and upper storey have a centre hall around which all other rooms are situated, showing a traditional Oriental space concept, which originates from former closed inner yard model.
-There are divanhanas on both floors, which is a type of today’s dining room, but also a reception salon.
+There are divanhanas on both floors, which is a type of today's dining room, but also a reception salon.
 The ground floor divanhana is separated from the rest of the area by two steps and lined by wooden columns divided with parapets.
 Wide stairs, leading into garden, are located immediately beside it and this entrance is wider than the one leading toward the street.

 The other divanhana, on the upper floor, is more intimate.
 It is lined with walls on the side, and it has only two columns facing the central space.
 Its floor was in line with the surrounding floor and they were all made out of wood.
 This divanhana is overviewing the street.

-Although leaning to Oriental tradition with its spacious concept, Princess Ljubica Residence represents the breaking point in architecture of Belgrade, because it largely indicates the influence of European architecture with its exterior design and decorative elements.
+Although leaning to Oriental tradition with its spacious concept, Residence of Princess Ljubica represents the breaking point in architecture of Belgrade, because it largely indicates the influence of European architecture with its exterior design and decorative elements.
 These European concepts are especially notable in diversity of facades, broken roof lines, chimneys and dome, in secondary details of architectonic façade treatment – pilasters, arch endings and window surroundings, profiled wreaths and some interior details.
-Bay windows on a façade of Princess Ljubica Residence which are usually rectangular have a half-circular base.
+Bay windows on a façade of Residence of Princess Ljubica which are usually rectangular have a half-circular base.